videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

   const togglePipMode = async () => {

     //highlight-start
-    //Check if PIP Window is active or not
+    //Check if PiP Window is active or not
     //If active we will turn it off if (pipWindowRef.current) {
       await document.exitPictureInPicture();